voice-hearing/voice-hearing.github.io/content/_index.md

         padding: [0, 0, 0, 0]
         margin: [0, 0, 0, 0]
       # For full-screen, add `min-h-screen` below
-      css_class: "bg-gray-50 dark:bg-gray-900 min-h-screen"
+      css_class:
       background:
-        color: ""
+        color:
         image:
           # Add your image background to `assets/media/`.
           filename: ""
           filters:
             brightness:
-  - block: stats1
+  - block: text-3-c
     id: features
     content:
-      blue: Stats
+      blue:
-      title: About Our Past, Present and Future
-      text: Here We Are All Together
+      title:
+      text:
       items:
-        - name: Since 1983
-          icon: /hero/calendar
-          description: We Have Roots and We Will Continue to Serve and Grow
-        - name: 4000+
+        - name: WE ARE VEHICLE
-          icon: hero/trophy
+          icon:
-          description: People’s Demands Grow Every Year
+          description: We like to see ourselves as a vehicle — one you can step aboard for as long as you need.
+We provide the structure, governance, insurance, funding support, and network… you just bring your God-given vision, and together, we travel further.
-        - name: Open
+        - name: WE MAKE DIFFERENCE
-          icon: hero/book-open
+          icon:
-          description: We Welcome Everyone From All Walks of Life
+          description: This living space continues to evolve, with a renewed focus on building a mutually supportive <a href="/about" style="text-decoration:underline">Christian community</a> while serving and welcoming the broader local area.
+Asumen House remains a tangible expression of Asumen charity’s mission—offering shelter, support, and a faithful presence amid one of the UK’s most diverse and dynamic urban neighborhoods.
     design:
       spacing:
-        padding: [0 , 0, "3rem", 0]
+        padding: [0 , 0, 0, 0]
         margin: [0, 0, 0, 0]
       # For full-screen, add `min-h-screen` below
       css_class: ""
 #      background:
-#        color: ""
+#        color: "bg-gray-50 dark:bg-gray-900 min-h-screen"
 #        image:
 #          # Add your image background to `assets/media/`.
 #          filename: ""